paschalugwu/Paschal_SE-DS_Notes/Python-Exceptions.md

   print("Cannot divide by zero.")
 ```

-## 5. What’s the purpose of catching exceptions
+## 5. What’s the purpose of catching exceptions?

 Exceptions are used to handle errors in Python code.
 They are raised when an error occurs, and they can be caught and handled by the program.
 Exceptions can be handled using the  `try`  and  `except`  statements.
 The  `try`  statement tells the program to try to run a block of code.
 If an exception occurs, the  `except`  statement will be executed.
 For example: